tyr7z/zombsroyale/src/content/docs/api/rest.md

 ---
 title: REST API
-description: ZombsRoyale.io's REST API reverse-engineering documentation.
+description: ZombsRoyale Wiki's REST API reverse-engineering documentation.
 ---

 ZombsRoyale's API is split into two components that each handle different things.
 Below is the documentation for the HTTPS/REST part.